Knox-AAU/PreprocessingLayer_Grundfos/README.md

-# KNOX Preprocessing
+# Grundfos Preprocessing
-This project is part of the KNOX multiproject and is located in layer one.
+This project is part of the Knox multiproject and is located in layer one.
 The goal of this module is to extract and segment information from PDF-documents provided by Grundfos.

 The module is able to extract text, titles, images and tables from PDF-files and produce a folder containing the extracted information.
 The module contains three components in addition to a few utilities:
 - The **Text Segmenter** component recursively scans the document to find and segment text into their correct sections or subsections.